glowkeeper/glowkeeper.github.io/assets/posts/poetry/bandsBoycottBarclays.md

 Before something's said.
 So I sort of get the "Boycott" play,
 When it's hard to say,
 "Enough!
-Not in my name!"?
+Not in my name!".
 But its only impact?
 Really?
 Was to folk like me,
 Those with tickets erased;